“I’ve applied for hundreds of jobs, but I never hear back…”

 If this sounds like you, then you’re not alone.
 In the UK, the average job recieves 25 applicants with some highly sought after roles receiving hundreds of CVs.

 Recruiters can be overloaded with applications, many of which might also be below the required standard for the job.
+In fact, a lot of CVs and job applications can straight up suck.
+Real bad.

-Likewise, there are ways that recruiters can seek out candidates using online tools, without the need to check the CVs in their inbox.
+And in fact, there are ways that recruiters can seek out candidates using online tools, without the need to check the CVs in their inbox.

 So, if you’re applying for lots of jobs but never getting an interview there are a few things you should check over first.